-We are redeveloping the Ministry's intranet, including the knowledge bases situated on it, to make it quick and easy for our people to find and share information, insights and news.
+Our redeveloped intranet and knowledge bases make it quick and easy for our people to find and share information, insights and news.
 We want our intranet to be the definitive source of information about working at the Ministry of Justice.
 Through our investment in digital communication tools we will create a stronger sense of community and connection across the country.